econPreference/TermStructureModels.jl/docs/src/inference.md

     We estimate the $\mathbb{P}$-VAR by transforming it into a recursive VAR form.
 Therefore, `Parameter`, the output of `posterior_sampler`, contains parameters in the recursive VAR.
 In contrast, `ReducedForm`, the output of `reducedform`, contains parameters in the original reduced-form $\mathbb{P}$-VAR.

+Each entry in `reduced_params::Vector{ReducedForm}` is a joint posterior sample of the parameters.

 ## Yield Curve Interpolation

 We first have to transform the parameter space from the principal component space to the latent factor space.
 It is done by [`latentspace`](@ref).
 And then, use [`fitted_YieldCurve`](@ref) to get fitted yields.
 Specifically,